nids2001/scirun.pages/IschemiaTutorial.md

 amount of vectors.
 The default settings in the UI of this module should do for demonstrating displaying vectors.

-Because the Diffusion Tensor Image was recorded at a different resolution as the anatomical MR image, the data in the segmentation which was derived from the anatomical scan is not in the same grid as the vector data.
+<a name="rendering-glyphs"></a>Because the Diffusion Tensor Image was recorded at a different resolution as the anatomical
+MR image, the data in the segmentation which was derived from the anatomical scan is not in the same grid as the vector data.
 We apply the **MapFieldDataOntoNodes** to map the data from the segmentation onto the mesh of the Diffusion Tensor Imaging data.